Hedeby 1: Construction

 After pulling up the frame and thorough testing of the parts of the ship recovered it was found that the ship proved an important discovery due to its construction.
 Evidence suggests that the ship originated from the Hedeby area with further evidence suggesting that it was built in the town itself due to the type of wood that was used in its construction correlating with trees in the area.
 Hedeby the town during the time was under the rule of Svein Forkbeard who we know from a rune stone located in the town, retook the town in 982CE.
-It is important to note as well that who had previously had control of the town is contested with sources saying it was either the Holy Roman Empire and Otto II or it was taken over by Swedish King Erik the Victorious.
+Who previously had control of the town is contested, with sources saying it was either the Holy Roman Empire and Otto II or it was taken over by Swedish King Erik the Victorious.
 This knowledge plus further testing of the planks recovered from the ship showed that the ship was built sometime in 985CE.
 The builder of the ship is not known, but due to the higher quality materials and construction of the ship it is suggested that the ship was built for some type of Danish royal with further evidence suggesting that it was built for the Danish king.
 For the actual construction of the ship, It was a skeid style longship (Norse: Skeið meaning, that which cuts through the water) meaning that it was a larger ship meant for transporting troops typically used for war.
 The ship measured overall at a length of 30.9 m and a width of 2.7 m making it the narrowest longship ever found.
 The ship was very skillfully built using planks that were made of radially cloven oak wood and in some cases, they were more than 10 m long.
 Over the length of the ship there were 35 frames which allowed for up to 31 pairs of oars between 54 to 62 rowers.
 Due to the type of materials used as well as the fact that much of its construction when compared to other ships crafted from the time such as the Ladby and Skuldelev ships the quality of the Hedeby 1 was more luxurious, gaining it the description of a longship of royal standard.
 Evidence further shows that this was often a common occurrence for royal ships to be larger than most longship as those of high standing of the Viking age would often compete with one another about who had the longest and most magnificently decorated warships.
 This type of royal ship was one of a kind due to its abnormal length and width, as such its construction has been an important insight into how ships of the upper-class in Danish society were built in the late 10th century-early 11th century.